alexander-rykov/user-storage-project/README.md

 In the [UserStorage](UserStorage) folder you can find a solution template that you can use for building your own application.
 Let's take a look at the C# projects in the folder:

 * [UserStorageApp](UserStorage/UserStorageApp) - a console application project with predefined [App.config](UserStorage/UserStorageApp/App.config).
 This project should not contain any service related code, only initialization and configuration logic.
-Configuration file has a custom section that has name _serviceConfiguration_.
+The configuration file has a custom section that is named _serviceConfiguration_.
 This section is for defining services configuration and settings.
 Visual Studio also provides IntelliSense support for this section because the section schema is defined in [ServiceConfiguration.xsd](UserStorage/UserStorageApp/ServiceConfiguration.xsd) file.
 * [UserStorageServices](UserStorage/UserStorageServices) - a class library project for all service related code.
 * [UserStorageServices.Tests](UserStorage/UserStorageServices.Tests) - a class library project with all unit tests for service related behavior.
 * [ServiceConfigurationSection](UserStorage/ServiceConfigurationSection) - a class library project that stores classes for handling _serviceConfiguration_ custom section in App.config.

-UserStorage service operates over an entity that describes a user and has relevant name - [User class](UserStorage/UserStorageServices/User.cs).
+UserStorage service operates over an entity that describes a user and has relevant name - [User class](UserStorage/UserStorageServices/User.cs) in UserStorageServices project.
 This class is pretty simple, and has FirstName, LastName and Age fields only.

 ```cs
 class User